 Highlands Current Inc. is a New York State not-for-profit corporation publishing The Highlands Current weekly newspaper and its digital version at highlandscurrent.org.
 It was begun in 2010 as Philipstown.Info, Inc., to provide balanced reporting of the news and events of the Hudson Valley communities in the town of Philipstown in Putnam County: Cold Spring, Garrison, Nelsonville, North Highlands and Continental Village.
 In 2015, the news organization also began covering the City of Beacon in Dutchess County.

-The website started that year by Philipstown resident Gordon Stewart (his Founder’s Greeting is below) was expanded in 2012 to a print edition, called The Paper.
-Together the website and the newspaper have won 33 New York Press Association awards for excellence in various categories since it first year of eligibility in 2013, as well as 71 Better Newspaper Contest awards from the National Newspaper Association and 17 from the New York News Publishers Association.
+The website was started in 2010 by Philipstown resident Gordon Stewart (his Founder’s Greeting is below) and expanded in 2012 to include a print edition, called The Paper.
+Together the website and the newspaper have won 76 New York Press Association awards for excellence in various categories since it first year of eligibility in 2013, as well as 71 Better Newspaper Contest awards from the National Newspaper Association and 17 from the New York News Publishers Association.

-In 2014, Stewart recruited a board of directors of like-minded individuals to formally create a community-supported not-for-profit corporation, and in September that year he relinquished his role as publisher to the new board of Philipstown.Info, Inc. Gordon Stewart died two months later.
+In 2014, Stewart recruited a board of directors to formally create a community-supported not-for-profit corporation, and in September that year he relinquished his role as publisher to the new board of Philipstown.Info, Inc. Gordon Stewart died two months later.

 In April 2016, to reflect broadening coverage of Beacon and other neighboring towns, the newspaper was renamed The Highlands Current and the website, HighlandsCurrent.org.
 The corporation became Highlands Current Inc.

 The newspaper is published weekly on Fridays and is free to the public in order to inform the widest group of readers.